|

 Theneveryoneback in formation.

-You know, said Orophin, as his brother handed him
+You do know, said Orophin, as his brother handed

 Yes, replied the March Warden, but I sense

 no threat, as yet.
 He shrugged.
-Make sure you stay
+Just make sure that

 Eryn Carantaur

-Ori!
-Arinna, the woman from Far Harad, came hurrying
+Arinna, the woman from Far Harad, came hurrying down the main

 holding her back from the fallen elf, who was being examined by

-slept for twelve hours, he said, over his shoulder.
-Valandil
+slept for twelve hours, he said, over his shoulder, to the

-the healer.
-So he received a double doseas did Amras.
+replied Findecáno, so he received a double doseas

 cleaned, stitched and dressed by Master Dínendal; two head

-wounds, one of which was also recovering from the effects of a
+wounds, one of whom was also recovering from the effects of a

-single sleeping dart; a superficial shoulder wound; and two drugged
+single sleeping dart; a superficial shoulder wound; and two sleepers.

 must make my report to Lord Legolas, and then I have a message